Ex-sTec CEO asks jury to clear him in SEC insider trading trial

-SANTA ANA Calif.
-A former technology chief executive's attorney urged jurors on Thursday to reject claims by the U.S. securities regulators that his client traded on inside information in a scheme that enabled the man and his brother to reap about $260 million.
+SANTA ANA, California, June 5 A former technology chief executive's attorney urged jurors on Thursday to reject claims by the U.S. securities regulators that his client traded on inside information in a scheme that enabled the man and his brother to reap about $260 million.

 The Securities and Exchange Commission "ignored actual evidence" that failed to support its case of wrongdoing against former sTec Inc CEO Manouchehr Moshayedi, defense attorney Patrick Gibbs said during closing arguments in a trial in U.S. District Court in Santa Ana, California.